bemasher/JSONGen/README.md

 ## Types
 ### Concrete
-Concrete types are parsed and stored as-is.
-Valid types are bool, float64 and string.
-The JSON value `null` is treated as a string.
+  * Concrete types are parsed and stored as-is.
+  * Valid types are bool, float64 and string.
+  * The JSON value `null` is treated as a string.

 ### Compound
-Compound types are treated as structs.
-The upper-most object of the JSON must be a compound type.
-Fields of compound structures have no guaranteed order.
+  * Compound types are treated as structs.
+  * The top-level object must be a compound type.
+  * Fields of compound structures have no guaranteed order.

-If a compound structure contains duplicate fields of different types, one of the fields is chosen at random.
+  * If a compound structure contains duplicate fields of different types, one of the fields is chosen at random.
 This is due to golang's unordered iteration over map entries.
+This should never occur since it is not permitted in the JSON specification, but this is the expected behavior should it happen.

 ### Lists
-  1. A list of homogeneous concretely typed values are treated as a list of the concrete type e.g.: `[]float64`
+  * A list of homogeneous concretely typed values are treated as a list of the concrete type e.g.: `[]float64`
-  2. Heterogeneous lists of concretely typed values are treated as a list of the empty interface: `[]interface{}`
+  * Lists of heterogeneous types are treated as a list of the empty interface: `[]interface{}`
-  3. Lists with compound elements are treated as an array of structs.
-The lists' elements are "squashed" into a struct containing all the fields encountered.
-If a field in one element has a different type in another, the list is treated as a list of the empty interface as above.
+  * Lists with compound elements are treated as an array of structs.
+Fields of each element are "squashed" into a single struct containing all encountered fields.
+If a field in one element has a different type in another, the list is treated as a list of the empty interface.

 Examples of all of the above can be found in [example/test.json](example/test.json).